 - The correct procedures weren’t followed in appointing the adjudicator

-It is also possible to argue that the adjudicator was biased in favour of one party or did not give sufficient reasons for the decision.
+It’s also possible to argue that the adjudicator was biased in favour of one party or did not give sufficient reasons for their decision.

 Advantages and disadvantages of adjudication

-Adjudication is a very popular way of resolving disputes in the construction industry.
-But it won’t be suitable in every case.
-We’ve set out below some of the advantages and disadvantages of adjudication.
+As you now know, adjudication is a very popular way of resolving disputes in the construction industry – but it won’t necessarily be a suitable method of dispute resolution in every single case.
+We’ve set out some of the advantages and disadvantages of adjudication in the table below: